peoplepower/peoplepower-docs/synthetic_apis/dashboard_header.md

 Data Stream Address : `update_dashboard_header`

+The dashboard header is typically managed internally by bots, but allows an external data stream message so multiple bots can influence the content that is shown on the dashboard.

 #### Content
 You can provide the content you see in the state variable below.
 * Populating the data stream message content will create or update the dashboard.
 The highest priority dashboard header content will be selected for display.